 Network(s): When dealing with VoIP it is important to make sure that the network, both internally and externally (if applicable), is able to support the system and service.
 VoIP utilizes both data packets and voice packets, in its service; therefore, the networks internal infrastructure should be able to support voice packets and their sensitivity to time (as they require it to work well).
 In doing so, the network should be able to prioritize voice traffic, as well as allot the appropriate bandwidth required to ensure quality service.
 Additionally, if an SMB employs external network usage (via trunking or other services) the type of network connectivity needs to be addressed.
 For example, the use of multi protocol label switching, or MPLS, is often used for both site to site connections, as well as remote uses (where applicable).
 This technology helps to better control the prioritization of voice packets over the WAN.
 Aside from connection type, external networks should also be able to support bandwidth for both voice and data packets as needed to ensure quality.

 Bandwidth: Despite both internal and external networks accounting for bandwidth availability, it is the responsibility of the SMB to determine the projected bandwidth needed before choosing a business VoIP phone service.
 Bandwidth is simply the amount of information that can be sent and received via internet connection in a certain period of time.
 VoIP requires a certain amount of bandwidth in order to maintain quality.
 As a result, one will need a high speed broadband connection to use VoIP.
 Typical DSL connections are rated at around 600 kbps for upload stream and 5000 on the download stream.
 To determine the bandwidth necessary, determine how many people will likely use the phone simultaneously.
 For example, ten people using the phone will require ten times as much bandwidth as having one person on the phone.
 Additionally, many providers offer coding to account for the tradeoff between quality and bandwidth usage.
 For example, Full Quality Audio (G711 Codec) uses 87 kbps for each concurrent phone call.
 So, to determine the broadband take the DSL connection at 600 kbps upload/5000 kbps download and apply it to the appropriate coding, here (Full Quality) at 87 kbps.
 So, 600kbps/87kbps allots for 6 concurrent calls.
+If you want to check the speed of your connection right now, use our quick and easy free internet speed test.

 Security: As with any service or system having the necessary security is imperative.
 Many VoIP solutions have a number of security functions that come standard.
 Some include encryption, caller ID, Emergency Services (911), Caller locations, NAT gateways, Quality of Service indicators, authentication via password, password lockout, etc. Despite these standard features, there are other risks that are often unaccounted for including call tampering, Spam, DoS (denial of service), VoIP Phishing, and more.
 Additionally, various vulnerabilities such as weaknesses in an implementation, configuration, or protocol continue to be reported; however, the current threat level is widely considered to be only moderate as VoIP systems are not more widely deployed.
 Regardless, the internet does not allot the same physical security as phone lines.
 So in order to better secure VoIP use security mechanisms similar to those used in data networks (i.e. encryption, firewalls, etc.) to emulate landline security.
 Most providers include security features in the cost of the service; however, security features should be clearly specified before selecting a provider.